 Our Teaching Partners are here to support you!
 We have adapted our curriculum and resources to be used across a range of formats (in-person, hybrid, and virtual).
 We can provide lessons and curriculum, join classes for presentations and workshops, and provide support with equipment for interactive learning to reach your educational goals.
-Connect with us and let's discuss how we can collaborate this fall!
+Connect with us and let's discuss how we can collaborate this winter!

 Grade range: K–12 Time commitment: varies